eremedia/Google-Analyticator/readme.txt

 == Screenshots ==

-Please visit the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html#screenshots) for the latest screenshots.
+1. An example of the admin dashboard widget displaying stats pulled from Google Analytics.
+2. The top half of the settings page.
+3. The configuration options for the front-end widget.
+4. An example of a front-end widget configuration.
+5. An example of a front-end widget configuration.
+6. An example of a front-end widget configuration.

+Please visit [Spiral Web Consulting's screenshots section](http://plugins.spiralwebconsulting.com/analyticator.html#screenshots) for better quality shots.

 == Changelog ==

-= 4.4 =
+= 5.0 =
+* Adds a new admin dashboard widget that displays a graph of the last 30 days of visitors, a summary of site usage, the top pages, the top referrers, and the top searches.
+* Changes the Google authentication method to AuthSub.
+This removes the Google username / password requirement. **Users who had previously entered their username / password in the settings page will need to revisit the settings page and authenticate for the widget to continue to function.**
-* Adds support for automatically retrieving an Analytics account's UID if the account's Google username and password is entered.
+* Adds support for automatically retrieving an Analytics account's UID if Google Analyticator is authenticated with Google.
 * Updates the Google Analytics API class to use the WordPress HTTP API, thus removing cURL as a core requirement for the widget.
-* Adds additional account information support to the Google Analytics API class.
 * Updates the UID setting help to remove old urchin.js references and provide additional help for finding a UID.
+* Prepares all strings for localization.
+If you would like to translate Google Analyticator, [visit our forums](http://plugins.spiralwebconsulting.com/forums/viewforum.php?f=16).

 = 4.3.4 =
 * Fixes a bug that was breaking the save button on the settings page in IE.